B.F. SCOTT

 No one said goodbye to them.

 “Has anyone else noticed how spiteful she has become?”
-Melissa asked, her voice
+Melissa asked, her voice tinged with bewilderment.

 “You mean more than usual?”
 Keith agreed, his mouth full of burrito.